 Who were the Republican guerrillas who were attacking the garrison of Wellington Barracks?
 By August 1922, the Anti-Treaty IRA had already taken two hard knocks in Dublin.
 In the initial fighting in early July, some 20 had been killed and another 400 captured by the Free State forces.

 What remained were often very young and inexperienced.
-The South Dublin Brigade, which was probably the one with which the Wellington garrison had most of its problems, had a flying column living rough in the Dublin hills.
+The Dublin Brigade 4th Battalion (south Dublin), which was probably the one with which the Wellington garrison had most of its problems, had an active service unit in the city and there was also at least one flying column living rough in the Dublin hills.

 Frank Sherwin, a 17 year old republican ,who had deserted from the Free State Army after the attack on the Four Courts, found them, in September 1922, tending their wounded from an attack on a barracks and avoiding the roads for fear of Free State patrols.
 Sherwin himself was attached to a group of 6 Fianna members, who lived in the mountains for a while but then came back down to the city, where they flitted from safe-house to safe-house.
 [13]